Hecate2/sukasuka-vocal-dataset-builder/README.md

 My Python codes in this repo are licensed in MIT.
-Be aware that the anime & subtitles may have other licenses.
+Be aware that the anime & subtitles & Python packages (e.g. ffmpeg) may have other licenses.

-Salute to all the contributors!
+**Salute to all the contributors!**

+Episodes 09 & 10 labeled by 祖安钢琴师

+Episodes 11 & 12 labeled by 喵る桑

 #### How to build your dataset